Planning Your Distribution Strategy

 Best for:

-Quick Win: Review your current external sharing methods.
+Quick Win: Review your current distribution methods.
 How many external people have platform user accounts?
-For each one, ask: "Could this be a Portal instead?"
-You'll probably identify 5-10 accounts that should be converted to Portal access.
+For each one, ask: "Could this be an External Portal instead?"
+You'll probably identify accounts that should be converted to Portal access.

 Planning Your Portal Strategy

-Since Portals are the primary external distribution method, planning them thoughtfully is critical.
-Think of Portals as external-facing workspaces that need the same strategic planning as your internal folder and permission structure.
+Since Portals are the primary distribution method for both internal and external use, planning them thoughtfully is critical.
+Think of Portals as workspaces that need the same strategic planning as your internal folder and permission structure.

 Portal Types and Purposes

-Different recipient types need different Portal configurations.
+Different scenarios need different Portal configurations.
 Define your Portal types based on use cases:

 Digital Sales Room Portals